 Captan is formulated and sold as a 50% or 80% dry wettable powder, as an 80% wettable dry granular, as a liquid (4 lb AI/gal), and as dust formulations.
-Re-entry intervals vary depending on formulation and protective clothing, so check labels.
+Recent formulations may have a 24-hr re-entry: check labels.
 On apples, captan controls apple scab, black rot, white rot, Brooks fruit spot, Botryosphaeria rot, bitter rot, and blossom-end rot.
 In the control of apple scab, captan used at the rate of 1 lb AI/100 gal of spray gives adequate protection when applied on a 6- to 10-day schedule.
 Shorter intervals should be used if excessive washing of the spray residue or rapid growth of tissue occurs during a critical period for spore discharge.
 Captan has limited postinfection activity.
 Captan is not effective for control of rust diseases and powdery mildew.
 In wet years or orchards where sooty blotch and fly speck are consistent problems, captan should be tank mixed with Topsin M to improve control of these diseases.
 Captan used alone is relatively weak against fly speck.